Transforming the End-to-End EF Customer Experience

 Design process

-Designed content from sketches to wireframes and mockups, based on user research, with a focus on clear storytelling, authenticity, and compelling visuals to inspire and inform students and parents.
+We moved from sketches to wireframes to polished mockups, grounded in user research.
+The design focused on clear storytelling, authenticity, and visuals that would inspire and inform students and parents.

 Early phase prototype